cklaucke/genloppy/doc/REQ_output.md

 -   the atom's name,
 -   the atom's version.

+# R-OUTPUT-API-006: Sync item output #
+The output API SHALL provide a method to output a sync item.
+The method SHALL be named `sync_item` and take one argument:
+-   the timestamp.

 # R-OUTPUT-001: Provide an configurable output implementation #
 *genloppy* SHALL provide a configurable output implementation.